maryadepoju98/maryadepoju98.github.io/README.md

 -  the speedometer as an effect of the user stepping on the gas
 -  current gear shift as an effect of the user changing gear
 -  the lights on the dashboard turning on or off as an effect of the car headlights being on or off
+-  the gas/fuel gauge as an effect of the user driving the vehicle and filling up

 #### 4. Common Mistakes
 - sometimes people confuse the rpm with their speedometer
 - the engine temperature is sometime confused for the car ac
 - the bigger the lcd display the larger the more of a distraction it is for a driver
+- lack of labeling most dashboards depend on pictures that the drivers do not understand

 #### 5. Suggested Improvements
 - You can make a better distinction between the speedometer and the tachometer
 - simplified menu selection on lcd menu display
+- better labels

 ### Part A